lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 Thus, with the masks set to all ones (0x7F), the target device will respond to either of the two assigned unique addresses and no other.
 If the mask and the assigned address both have zeros in a particular bit position, that bit will be a match regardless of the value of that bit received from the host.
 Note that if, in any bit position, the mask has zero and the assigned address has one, no transaction can match and such mask/address pair is effectively disabled.
 The assigned address and mask pairs are set in registers {{< regref TARGET_ID.ADDRESS0 >}}, {{< regref TARGET_ID.MASK0 >}}, {{< regref TARGET_ID.ADDRESS1 >}}, and {{< regref TARGET_ID.MASK1 >}}.

 ### Acquired Formatted Data

 This section applies to I2C in the target mode.
 When the target accepts a transaction, it inserts the transaction address, read/write bit, and START signal sent by the host into ACQ FIFO where they can be accessed by software.
 ACQ FIFO output corresponds to {{< regref ACQDATA >}}.
-If the transaction is a write operation (R/W bit = 0), the target proceeds to read bytes from the bus and insert them into ACQ FIFO until the host terminates the transaction by sending a STOP or RESTART signal.
+If the transaction is a write operation (R/W bit = 0), the target proceeds to read bytes from the bus and insert them into ACQ FIFO until the host terminates the transaction by sending a STOP or a repeated START signal.
-A STOP or RESTART indicator is inserted into ACQ FIFO as the next entry following the last byte received, in which case other bits are junk.
+A STOP or repeated START indicator is inserted into ACQ FIFO as the next entry following the last byte received, in which case other bits may be junk.
 The following diagram shows consecutive entries inserted into ACQ FIFO during a write operation:

 ![](I2C_acq_fifo_write.svg)